What is Postpartum Depression?

 The early postpartum period lasts from 7 days after birth to 6 weeks following childbirth.
 The late postpartum period begins at 6 weeks and continues for up to 1 year, or until the woman’s body completely returns to its non-pregnant state.
 Postpartum depression can occur during any of these stages, but it most often begins in the first few months after delivery.

 Postpartum Depression (PPD) is a type of clinical depression that can affect both sexes after childbirth, though it occurs more frequently in females than males.
-Postpartum depression can cause sadness, fatigue, anxiety, weight changes, trouble sleeping and concentrating.
+Postpartum depression can cause sadness, fatigue, anxiety, weight changes, and trouble sleeping and concentrating.
 Postpartum Depression affects about 15-20% of mothers within the first three months

 Postpartum Depression Treatment Options